glenngillen/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 The Terraform version to use for all operations in the workspace.
 The default value is whichever release was current when the workspace was created.

-You can choose "latest" to automatically update a workspace to new versions, or you can choose a specific version.
+You can lock a workspace to a specific Terraform version, or you can select an automatically updating version like `~> 1.0.0` (the latest 1.0.x release) so that the workspace will use the newest patch version in your preferred version series.
+The settings page offers automatically updating versions for the last three minor versions of Terraform.

 -> **API:** You can specify a Terraform version when [creating a workspace](../api/workspaces.html#create-a-workspace) via the API.
+The API also supports setting a valid [version constraint](/docs/language/expressions/version-constraints.html) as the Terraform version.

 ### Terraform Working Directory